benoit-liquet/benoit-liquet.github.io/Publications.md

 [C1] Liquet B. and Commenges D., Selecting a semi-parametric estimator by the expected log-likelihood.
 In Probability, Statistics and Modelling in Public Health, Springer, 332-349, (2005).

 ## Other publication: articles submitted or in revision

 [S2] Gonzalez I., Liquet B., Dejean S. and Le Cao K., Omics Data Integration and Exploration with the mixOmics Package.
 Submitted.

 [S1] Chong H., Cordeaux Y., Froen F., Richardson S., Liquet B., Charnock-Jones S. and Smith G. C., Uterine aging and exposure to female sex hormones.
 In minor revision.

-Invited conferences
+## Invited conferences

+[IV7] 2015 (December), Multivariate approaches: Dimension reduction for big data sets.
+Short course on "Statistical approaches to characterize the exposome: Overview and Perspective'', organized Imperial College London, England.

 [IV6] 2014 (December), Multivariate approaches: Dimension reduction for big data sets.
-Short course on “Statistical approaches to characterize the exposome: Overview and Perspective”, organized Imperial College London, England.
+Short course on "Statistical approaches to characterize the exposome: Overview and Perspective", organized Imperial College London, England.

 [IV5] 2014 (November), R2GUESS: A Graphic Processing Unit-Based R Package for Bayesian Variable Selection Regression of Multivariate Responses, Bayes on the Beach conference organized in Gold Coast, Australia.